SubramanyaKS/WeatherProject/README.md

-# Weather App using openweathermap API
+# Weather Forecast App using openweathermap API

 This is my hobby project used to learn how to use public api for project.In this i used the api of openweathermap to featch the weather details of various city across the globe by giving city name as input.